Challenger flag

 December 18, 1986, the Challenger flag is returned to Troop 514 by astronaut Guion Bluford (second from right) in a formal ceremony at Falcon Air Force Base, Colorado.

 The Challenger flag is an American flag that was placed in the flight kit of Space Shuttle Challenger for mission STS-51-L. The flag was sponsored by Boy Scout Troop 514 of Monument, Colorado, whose Scoutmaster was William "Bill" Tolbert, a major in the United States Air Force assigned to the Space Command.

 Challenger, which launched with the flag aboard on January 28, 1986, broke apart 73 seconds into its flight.
-In the course of recovery operations at sea over the next several weeks, this flag was found intact and ultimately returned to the scout troop months later.
+In the course of recovery operations at sea over the next several weeks, the flag was found intact and ultimately returned to the scout troop months later.

+In August 2024, the troop transferred the flag to June Scobee Rodgers and the Challenger Learning Center in Colorado Springs.
+The flag was placed on public display at the center in October 2025.

 Background

 William "Bill" Tolbert had ordered a "Capitol flag" through Troop 514's congressional representative as a part of the United States Capitol Flag Program.
 The flag was manufactured by the Valley Forge Flag Company and had been flown briefly over the United States Capitol building in Washington, D.C., on January 25, 1985.
 Tolbert intended that this Capitol flag eventually be flown aboard a space shuttle and returned to the scout troop, to serve as a source of inspiration.
 Through calling in multiple favors, the flag was eventually submitted to the NASA Johnson Space Center by the 2d Space Wing, for flight on a space shuttle.
 On January 28, 1986, it was carried in the "official flight kit" of Space Shuttle Challenger on its last flight.
 It was sealed in plastic and was next to some souvenir medallions being flown by one of the astronauts.
 After the destruction of Challenger, when the wreckage was brought up from the bottom of the Atlantic Ocean, rescuers found the flag, still in its sealed plastic bag, intact and completely unscathed.
 The souvenir medallions had melted into a single lump.

 On December 18, 1986, the Challenger flag was returned to Boy Scout Troop 514 in a special ceremony attended by 100 dignitaries, guests, and members of the media, at the Consolidated Space Operations Center, Falcon Air Force Station, Colorado.
 Astronaut Guion Bluford, who had flown on board the Challenger on two previous missions, and who is also an Eagle Scout, returned the flag to the troop.